 Arts and Sciences Summer Exploration Program

-The Arts and Sciences Summer Exploration Program offers middle and high school students one-week intensive academic enrichment courses intended to introduce them to new areas of study or allow them to engage in content they may already have an interest in.
-In-person classes meet from 9:00 a.m. to 4:00 p.m.
-Monday through Friday, and are taught by Ohio State faculty, staff, and graduate students.
-Teaching is active, hands-on and encourages participants to engage with the instructional team and their fellow participants.
-These courses are not for grade or credit and are designed for self-motivated learners.
+The Arts and Sciences Summer Exploration Program offers middle and high school students one-week intensive academic enrichment courses intended to introduce them to new areas of study or allow them to engage more deeply in content they already have an interest in.
+In-person classes meet from 9:00 a.m. to 4:00 p.m., Monday through Friday, and are taught by Ohio State faculty, staff, and graduate students.
+Teaching is active, hands-on, and encourages participants to engage with the instructional team and their peers.
+These courses are not for grades or credit and are designed for self-motivated learners.

-Eligibility is based on a participant’s grade level for the 2025-2026 school year.
-Students entering 7th - 9th grades in the fall of 2025 are eligible for middle school courses.
-Students entering 10th - 12th grade in the fall of 2025 are eligible for high school courses.
+Eligibility is based on a participant’s grade level for the 2026–2027 school year.
+Students entering 7th–9th grades in the fall of 2026 are eligible for middle school courses.
+Students entering 10th–12th grades in the fall of 2026 are eligible for high school courses.

-If you have questions about this program, please contact ExploreASC@osu.edu or call Andre Brown at 614-247-1618.
+If you have questions about this program, please contact ExploreASC@osu.edu or call Courtney Price at (614) 292-8208.

 2026 Course Offerings for Middle School Students